-- (A) When an employee is demoted to a position in a lower pay range in his/her same department, either voluntarily or because of performance/ conduct in a higher pay range position, the employee's pay may be reduced up to a maximum of six percent (6%). - (B) When the demotion follows a promotion in the employee's same department, if the employee is returned to the position previously held, the employee's pay shall be returned to the same rate earned at the time the employee left that position, and shall be adjusted to provide COLA and/or merit increase(s) granted while in the higher pay range position (if any).
+(A) When an employee is demoted to a position with a lower hiring target salary range in his/her same department, either voluntarily or because of performance/conduct in a position with a higher hiring target salary range', the employee's pay may be reduced up to a maximum of six (6) percent.
+(B) When the demotion follows a promotion in the employee's same department, if the employee is returned to the position previously held, the employee's pay shall be returned to the same rate earned at the time the employee left that position, and shall be adjusted to provide COLA and/or merit increase(s) granted while in the higher position (if any).